 All residents can help reduce storm water runoff and its damage.
-Minimizing grading and disturbance of vegetated areas and stream banks; protecting natural flow water pathways; clustering uses and surfaces impervious to water; protecting steep slopes, floodplains, wetlands, and woodlands all reduce runoff volume and improve water quality and groundwater recharge.
+Minimizing grading; avoiding disturbing vegetated areas and stream banks; protecting natural flow water pathways; clustering uses and surfaces that are impervious to water; protecting steep slopes, floodplains, wetlands, and woodlands all reduce runoff volume and improve water quality and groundwater recharge.

 You can also minimize or eliminate pesticide and fertilizer use; avoid compacting soil; use native plants in your landscaping; construct vegetated swales; capture runoff and reuse it (rain barrels); and plant lowered plant beds instead of raised plant beds.

 Anything you do helps our future.
 If you have any questions, stop by the township office to speak with Shauna, the Zoning Officer.